Mindjedef: Family

-Mindjedef was a son of Crown Prince Kawab and Queen Hetepheres II.
-He was the grandson of Pharaoh Khufu and Meritites I and great-grandson of Sneferu.
+Mindjedef was a son of Crown Prince Kawab and Queen consort Hetepheres II.
+He was the grandson of King Khufu and Meritites I and great-grandson of Sneferu.
 Mindjedef was born during the reign of his grandfather.
-Mindjedef was a brother of Queen Meresankh III and uncle of Princes Rawer and Minkhaf II.
+Mindjedef was a brother of Queen Meresankh III and uncle of Rawer and Minkhaf II.

 It is known that Mindjedef had a wife called Khufuankh ("Khufu lives").

 Titles

 Prince Mindjedef held the titles King’s son of his body, Hereditary prince, Treasurer of the King of Lower Egypt, etc.

 Burial

 Mindjedef was buried at Giza in mastaba G 7760.
 Mindjedef and Khufuankh are depicted with a small son in the chapel, but his name is not preserved.
 His sarcophagus is now at the Metropolitan Museum of Art (acc. no. 54.80a-b).